 - Check your website after changing the PHP version

-- Why do I need to change my PHP version?
+- Why should you change the PHP version?

-- Can I check my PHP version without going into my Cpanel?
+- Can you check the PHP version without going into your Cpanel?

-- How to change the PHP version video tutorial
+- How to change the PHP version on Bluehost video tutorial

 - Frequently asked questions